abartolac/databases-2021/README.md

 # Campus Food Delivery System
 ## ***Introduction***

 Hello everyone!
 This is a project that features enhancements to a food delivery system for college campuses.
 The main enhancement will be the addition of a rating system for delivery drivers and customers.
+The rating system will be a five-star rating system in which customers can express their happiness, disappointment, etc. of their devliery experience.
+They will rate both the delivery driver and the restaurant.
+Sometimes, the delivery driver is not at fault for a bad experience, so the separation between delivery driver and restaurant rating is important.
+This system also allows the database to compare ratings across multiple deliveries for a specific delivery driver.
+If there are many negative reviews about one driver, the campus controllers can look into the negative experiences and take further action as needed.
+The rating system overall enhances the effectiveness of the delivery system.
 This project was created by Ashley Bartolac, Ethan Bemis, and Jai Hall.

 ## ***Use Case for Rating System***